rigetti/pyquil/README.md

 [![zenodo][zenodo-badge]][zenodo-doi]

-If you use pyQuil, Grove, or other parts of the Rigetti Forest SDK in your research, please cite the original [Quil specification][quil-paper] using the following BibTeX snippet:
+If you use pyQuil, Grove, or other parts of the Forest SDK in your research, please cite the [Quil specification][quil-paper] using the following BibTeX snippet:

 ```bibtex
 @misc{smith2016practical,